Vancarii/gitgpt/README.md

 ## Introduction
 GitGPT is an improvement of ChatGPT on mobile, where we aim to resolve the key pain points using ChatGPT for coding: The lack of context and inability to paste large code blocks or import files.

+There are 2 main tasks that our prototype implements:
+    1. Importing a repository for contextual information
+    2. Editing code and pushing back to the repository

 This ReadMe walks through

 (a) how to clone and run the project on personal devices, and

 (b) how to effectively navigate the application and use all features provided

+If you would like to try the app without downloading on your own device, you can try out online simulator [HERE](https://gitgpt-amber.vercel.app)

 ### Contents